 Many viral memes come from comical edits: goofy figures cropping up in serious scenes, people superimposed on funny backgrounds, and so on.
-These shifts are easy to make on editing software and apps, so put your sense of humor to work.
+These are easy to make with the creative photo editing tools, so put your sense of humor to work.
 Pop up in your best friend’s serious engagement photo or crop yourself into a picture with your favorite athlete or celebrity.

 If what you truly need, more than just a good laugh, is a relaxing vacation, you might want to use this copy-and-paste function a bit differently.
 Drop yourself onto an idyllic beach scene or the streets of a quaint city.
 Think of it as “manifesting” your perfect trip.
 The resulting image could also be material for a slick joke.
 You could dupe your friends into thinking you took off on an impromptu vacation.

 You’ll need two photos for this kind of edit: a photo of where you are and another of where you’re going.
 In the first photo, your body–or at least your face and shoulders–should be visible and not obstructed by any items that could make cutting around your form difficult.
 Think of the second photo as your destination.
 If you’re going to paste your image onto a beachy background, explore our stock image library for an exceptional picture of an exotic destination like Bali or Crete.
 If the “destination” is your friend’s engagement photo, you can choose the image with which you wish to work from your personal library.

 Once you have two photos in mind, it’s time to get to work.
 Essentially, this will be a 21st-century copy-paste job, and it helps to think of it as such.
 You’ll be removing yourself from one image and pasting the cutout into another.
 While this does require creating two quick projects, the work itself is relatively simple.